 The Bank has a policy providing that loans (excluding passbook loans) will not be granted to Directors and Officers.
-During the years ended December 31, 2018, 2019 and 2020, legal fees were paid to a law firm owned by certain Directors of the Bank totaling \$2.0 million in 2018, \$2.1 million in 2019, and \$2.8 million in 2020.
+During the years ended December 31, 2019, 2020 and 2021, legal fees were paid to a law firm owned by certain Directors of the Bank totaling \$2.1 million, \$2.8 million, and \$3.7 million, respectively.
 Such fees related to the representation of the Bank in closing commercial and residential mortgage loans, foreclosure and collection actions and certain other routine litigation.
-Additionally, this law firm received the sum of \$1.0 million, \$942,000 and \$1.2 million in agency fees for title insurance due to them in connection with loan originations during the years ended December 31, 2018, 2019 and 2020, respectively.
+Additionally, this law firm received the sum of \$942,000, \$1.2 million and \$1.9 million in agency fees for title insurance due to them in connection with loan originations during the years ended December 31, 2019, 2020 and 2021, respectively.
 The Bank believes that the foregoing sums have been reasonable in relation to the services provided to the Bank.
 All of these services are provided pursuant to a written master agreement between the Bank and the law firm which was reviewed and approved by the independent Directors of the Board.
-All of the above described legal fees and title insurance fees paid to the law firm have been reimbursed to the Bank by its borrowers, with the exception of \$213,000, \$169,000 and \$465,000 for the years ended December 31, 2018, 2019 and 2020, respectively.
+All of the above described legal fees and title insurance fees paid to the law firm have been reimbursed to the Bank by its borrowers, with the exception of \$169,000, \$465,000 and \$250,000 for the years ended December 31, 2019, 2020 and 2021, respectively.
 These unreimbursed fees are primarily associated with foreclosure and collection matters and the Bank generally collects these fees upon resolution of a troubled loan through foreclosure, litigation, or the loan returning to performing status.